BenjaminIsaac0111/daedalus/README.md

 1. reassign the migrants to the correct LADs.
 For example, people who migrated from `LAD_code_1 ---> LAD_code_2` should be added to the population file of `LAD_code_2`.
 This step is required since *Daedalus* works and stores the results at LAD level.

+:warning: Note that in the example of [section: Run Daedalus via command line](#run-daedalus-via-command-line), we simulated only one directory.
+However, in realistic examples, more than one LAD will be stored in `output` directory.

 2. run validation code on the resulting population files.

 The above two steps can be run via one command line: